How we travel so much when we work full time

 Selling expensive stuff

-The biggest thing we had going for us this year was I sold my Audi TT in favor of paying for trips and travels.
-Obviously this isn’t doable for everyone but if you don’t mind scaling back or switching things then that’s always an option!
+The biggest thing we had going for us this year was I sold my Audi TT in favour of paying for trips and travels.
+Obviously, this isn’t doable for everyone but if you don’t mind scaling back or switching things then that’s always an option!
 Steffan has changed his car as well and we have cut back on expenses we don’t need.